Smart NYC Couples Understand the Value of Premarital Counseling and Premarital Therapy

 Premarital counseling: Get ready for the long haul

 Above all no matter what form your marriage takes, great premarital counseling is not just about predicting and addressing issues in the present, but also discovering how you make decisions and handle conflict as a couple.
-It can provide guidance on questions that will need to be negotiated in the transition to becoming a married couple including economics, emotions, power, boundaries, sexuality, child-rearing, chores and leisure activities:
+It can provide guidance on questions that will need to be negotiated in the transition to becoming a married couple including economics, emotions, power, boundaries, sexuality, life cycle, whether or not to have a child, approaches to child-rearing, chores and leisure activities, your careers and work/life balance and more:

 You’re forming a family (even if it’s just a family of two)